9AMTech/cv-site/README.md

 -React is amazing, components divy up code into easily managable chunks. <br/>
 -CSS is amazing, modules divy up code into easily managable chunks. <br/>
+-It's very easy to get carried away with bad design.
+Refactoring large parts of this project taught me that. <br/>
 -There's almost a React package for everything.
 I don't know how I would've tackled only printing one component without it React-to-Print. <br/>
 -Programming in React is really streamlined and easy to understand.
 React having a rule of being Unidirectional seems like a unorthodox restriction at first, but i feel as though it really makes it so that you know and understand what way data is going at all times.
 It's a great concept. <br/>
 -Having a noted list of "things to do" is a great practice to pick up.
 It's like having a whiteboard of all your thoughts and keeps track of whats going on/what needs to be done.